About the Journal

 Aims and Scope

-Collective Intelligence Letters is a journal devoted to advancing our repertoire of mindsets, perspectives, and distinctions towards collective intelligence as it is observed and conceptualized amongst organizations, technologies, our environments, and ourselves.
+Collective Intelligence Perspectives is a journal devoted to advancing our repertoire of mindsets, perspectives, and distinctions towards collective intelligence as it is observed and conceptualized amongst organizations, technologies, our environments, and ourselves.
 The journal intends to publish scholarly work from a variety of disciplines who share the concern of discovering new systemic principles, advancing methods of inquiry on collective phenomena, articulating stimulating impulses for (trans-) disciplinary progress, and opening new ways to leverage collective structures to improve social, ecological, and economic outcomes.

-To this end, Collective Intelligence Letters embraces a policy of creative rigor by publishing peer-reviewed, open-access, scholarly opinion papers, essays, as well as exchanges.
+To this end, Collective Intelligence Perspectives embraces a policy of creative rigor by publishing peer-reviewed, open-access, scholarly opinion papers, essays, as well as exchanges.
 Exchanges are the collective product of several contributors and take the form of well-articulated critical essays, opinions and provocations, peer commentaries and responses, insightful reports on practice phenomena and prototypical applications, as well as reviews and syntheses.
 The journal also covers multimedia formats, such as interviews, conversations or performances.
 The journal is not aimed at publishing original empirical work; however, arguments should draw on empirical insights or otherwise justified reasoning in their arguments.

 The journal aims at contributions that advance trans-disciplinary discourse and provide insights for academia as well as practice, and particularly for the transfer of insights between both domains.
 A particular concern of the journal is to give young authors the opportunity to present their analyses and suggestions to a broader public.

-The journal Collective Intelligence Letters is published and coordinated on a not-for-profit basis by the Society for Managerial and Social Cybernetics (GWS Society) and hosted by the Department for General Business Management and Operations Management at University of Stuttgart, Germany.
+The journal Collective Intelligence Perspectives is published and coordinated on a not-for-profit basis by the Society for Managerial and Social Cybernetics (GWS Society) and hosted by the Department for General Business Management and Operations Management at University of Stuttgart, Germany.

 Focus and Vision

-Collective Intelligence Letters advocates a broad and inclusive view of Collective Intelligence.
+Collective Intelligence Perspectives advocates a broad and inclusive view of Collective Intelligence.
 We understand Collective Intelligence as a uniting term that is significantly distinct, yet timely and able to draw considerations from diverse origins.

 The journal was founded by the Society for Managerial and Social Cybernetics (GWS Society), a not-for-profit academic organization that advocates trans-disciplinary systems thinking and cybernetics in research and practice since 1968.
 GWS Society is established as the German registered association Gesellschaft für Wirtschafts- und Sozialkybernetik e.V. and acts as the governing body of the journal.